European-Unified-ID/EUID-docs/README.md

 #### Can a user opt out of targeted advertising tied to their EUID?

-Yes, through the [Transparency and Control Portal](https://transparentadvertising.eu), a user can opt out of being served targeted ads tied to their EUID.
-The request is distributed through the EUID Core System and EUID Operators to all relevant paricipants.
+Yes, through the [Transparency and Control Portal](https://transparentadvertising.eu), a user can opt out from being served targeted ads tied to their EUID.
+The request is distributed through the EUID Core System and EUID Operators to all relevant participants.
 Some publishers and service providers have the option to limit access to their products based on a user’s participation in EUID and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.

 #### How does a user know where to access the opt-out portal?